-If you were injured when you slipped and fell on someone else’s property, you may be wondering whether you should contact a lawyer.
+If you were injured when you slipped and fell on someone else’s property in New Jersey, you may be wondering whether you should contact slip and fall lawyer lawyers Trenton, NJ residents trust.
 In New Jersey, public entities, owners of property, and managers of businesses all have a level of responsibility to keep the public safe from hazards on their premises.
 If you were injured while patronizing a business or visiting someone’s property, you may have a legitimate claim to recover damages for medical bills, lost wages, pain and suffering, and more.
-If you have questions about any of the following, you may want to seek the counsel of an attorney, like the slip and fall lawyers New Jersey trusts.
+If you have questions about any of the following, you may want to seek the counsel of an attorney, like the slip and fall lawyers New Jersey trusts from Davis & Brusca, LLC.

 The “rules” for liability in a slip and fall accident vary based on the relationship between the parties and what the property owner/operator knew or did.
 In order to be liable, a property owner must generally have either caused the dangerous condition; known about it (or should have known about it) and failed to take reasonable action to correct it; or failed to issue a proper warning that the danger existed.
 Liability generally turns on whether the property owner acted “reasonably” under the circumstances.
 In order to answer this question, one must examine what steps the property owner took to keep the property safe, inspect the property, as well as all of the factors which caused the injured person to be on the property and in the area where the accident occurred.
 The conduct of the injured person is also a significant factor which must be examined fully in order to determine the merits of the case.